 Global Missions Partners

 Compassion is a child-advocacy ministry that pairs compassionate people with children suffering from poverty all over the world.
-Crossroads has supported young Andy Turnip in Indonesia through the Swiss arm of the mission for the past 7 years.
-Recently another 38 children have been sponsored by individual members of the congregation.
+Crossroads has supported young Andy in a developing country through the Swiss arm of the mission for the past number of years.
+Additionally, many Crossroads people have sponsored other kids in many developing countries. .

 The Sunday School has ‘adopted’ Andy and communicates with him regularly, receiving letters back from him in return.